In addition to Faculties of Graduate Studies and Arts requirements, the Department requires that all applicants submit:

 Master of Music (Composition)

-a) A completed Bachelor of Music degree, including study in composition
+a) A completed Bachelor of Music degree (or equivalent), including study in composition.

-b) A portfolio of at least three recent compositions, together with recordings where available
+b) A portfolio of at least three recent compositions, together with recordings (where available).
+Applicants wishing to specialize in electroacoustic composition must submit recordings.

 Master of Music (Music Education)